jlcd/rectangle-drawer/README.md

 A Chrome extension that allows you to draw custom colored rectangles on any web page.

 This repository was 99% AI generated (thanks [cline](https://github.com/cline/cline)).
-I left the "icon creationg" setup here as is, as I found it a novel idea that allowed the AI to fully create the extension (including images).
+I left the "icon creation" setup here as is, as I found it a novel idea that allowed the AI to fully create the extension (including images).

 ## Features